NatronGitHub/Natron/libs/exprtk/readme.txt

 (1) Scalar Type
 The scalar type  is a singular  numeric value.
-The  underlying type is that used  to specialize  the ExprTk  components (float,  double, long double, MPFR et al).
+The  underlying type is that used  to specialise  the ExprTk  components (float,  double, long double, MPFR et al).